-Touted to be the biggest title for the system, the third inFamous game by developer Sucker Punch puts you in the shoes of a hipster called Delsin who acquires superpowers through the game.
+Touted as the biggest title for the system, the third inFamous game by developer Sucker Punch puts you in the shoes of a hipster called Delsin who acquires superpowers through the game.
 Use it for good or evil?
 You decide.
-All this takes place in the developer’s take on Seattle, the Emerald City and home of the Washington State Convention Center, the EMP museum and overpriced coffee chain Starbucks.
+All this takes place in the developer’s take on Seattle, the Emerald City and home of the Washington State Convention Center, the EMP museum, and overpriced coffee chain Starbucks.

 Before 21st March, take a gander at some supplementary non-video game sources of entertainment to keep your hype levels maintained.

-Let’s start off with the easiest supplementary materials as our starting point: the funny books.
+Let’s kick off with the easiest materials as our starting point: the funny books.
 Trade paperback collections, graphic novels, what-have-yous.

 Irredeemable/Incorruptible by Mark Waid

-Set in a gritty world similar to the inFamous series, Irredeemable tells the tale of a Superman archetype called the Plutonian who went rogue and is set on culling the Earth’s population after a series of personal betrayals and downfalls.
+Set in a gritty world similar to the inFamous series, Irredeemable tells the tale of a Superman archetype called the Plutonian, who goes rogue and is set on culling the Earth’s population after a series of personal betrayals and downfalls.